fbpx

 Tilt Rod Notch:

 The little indentation that keeps the tilt rod in place when the louvers are shut.
+Located on the rails.

 Hopefully this helps you when it comes to communicating your needs in a shutter.
-If you have want to set up a free in home consultation click here.
-We’d love to help you with your shutter needs.

 This entry was published on March 11, 2020.